 X-ray examination procedure

 Depending on the part of your body being examined, you may be asked to undress, remove all jewellery and wear a hospital gown.
-The basic procedure then involves:
+During the basic procedure:

 - The radiographer will place you between the x-ray machine and the imaging device that captures the x-rays being transmitted through that part of your body.